waldyjoe/waldyjoe.github.io/_pages/about.md

   - /about.html
 ---

+**I am currently on the 2021-2022 academic job market**

 I am a final year Ph.D. student in Computer Science at University of Southern California.
 My advisor is Professor [Sven Koenig](http://idm-lab.org/index.html) .

 I received my B.Eng degree from Department of Automation, School of Information Science and Technology, Tsinghua University.

 I am interested in a variety of topics related to Artificial Intelligence, such as combinatorial algorithms, heuristic search, scheduling and planning for robotics and transportation.
+My current research focuses on the coordination of large teams of mobile robots.
+You can find more about my research [here](https://jiaoyangli.me/research/).

 You can find my CV [here](https://jiaoyang-li.github.io/files/CV-Jiaoyang.pdf).